apache/cordova-docs/docs/phonegap/file/flags/flags.md

 Quick Example
 -------------

-	// Get the data directory, creating it if it doesn't exist. dataDir = fileSys.root.getDirectory("data", {create: true});
+    // Get the data directory, creating it if it doesn't exist. dataDir = fileSystem.root.getDirectory("data", {create: true});

     // Create the lock file, if and only if it doesn't exist. lockFile = dataDir.getFile("lockfile.txt", {create: true, exclusive: true});